-An ACORD 25 Certificate of Liability Insurance is a document that proves you have liability insurance coverage.
-A certificate of insurance is issued after you buy business liability insurance.
+An ACORD 25 Certificate of Liability Insurance is a document that proves that your business has liability insurance coverage.
+A certificate of insurance form is issued after you buy commercial liability insurance.
+ACORD is the organization that developed this standardized form.

 A certificate of liability insurance – also known as an ACORD 25 form and a certificate of insurance (COI) – is a one-page document that proves you have business liability insurance and can meet the conditions of contracts that require it.